Henry Clay Work: Family and relationships

-In 1857 Work married the Bay Stater Sarah Parker.
-He had four children with her: Waldo Franklin (1857–1871), Willie Lovejoy (1861–1862), Ellen Louisa (1863–1895) and Clara Etta (1878).
-The Works spent a few years in Chicago and Hubbardston, Massachusetts before migrating permanently to Greenwich Village, Manhattan, sometime before 1865.
-After his wife spiraled into degeneracy, Work lived disconnected from his family.
-They chided him, without sound grounds, for Sarah's mental instability as well as Waldo's abrupt death.
-The only saving grace of such a tumultuous family life was his daughter Nellie, his only child to outlive him, whom he was exceedingly fond of and depended on for solace in his final years.
-Having to endure a distressing marriage, and ruling out divorce as an option, Work hungered for a romantic relationship.
+In 1857, Work married the Bay Stater Sarah Parker.
+He had four children with her: Waldo Franklin (1857–1871), Willie Lovejoy (1861–1862), Ellen "Nellie" Louisa (1863–1895), and Clara Etta (1878).
+The Works spent a few years in Chicago and Hubbardston, Massachusetts before permanently moving to Greenwich Village sometime before 1865.
+After his wife spiraled into degeneracy, Work lived apart from his family.
+They chided him, without sound grounds, for Sarah's mental instability as well as Waldo's sudden death.
+The only saving grace of such a tumultuous family life was his daughter Nellie, his only child to outlive him; he was exceedingly fond of Nellie and depended on her for solace in his final years.
+Having to endure a distressing marriage, and ruling out divorce, Work hungered for a romantic relationship.

 In 1868, while searching for a home in Philadelphia, he came across one owned by the Mitchell family in the Ledger Residences.
-While greeting the family, he became enchanted by the 18-year-old Susie and soon fell in love with her.
-Assuming she reciprocated his affection but also desperate for a gratifying relationship, Work established a correspondence with her, writing 40 lengthy letters from 1869 to 1883 which "concealed his feelings in the formal style of the day."
+While greeting the family, he became enchanted by the eighteen-year-old Susie and soon fell in love with her.
+Assuming she reciprocated his affection but also desperate for a gratifying relationship, Work established a correspondence with her, writing forty lengthy letters from 1869 to 1883 that "concealed his feelings in the formal style of the day".
 The vast majority were written in his early New York years, from 1870 to 1874.
 While Susie invited him over several times during this period such as for Christmas, she did not share his enthusiasm.
-In 1871 Work even dedicated a song to her, "No Letters From Home", a plea for more letters from the Mitchell family to remedy the loneliness eclipsing him.
-Being nearly double her age, he knew this relationship stood no chance at being fulfilled.
-In fact, she would get married in 1877.
+Work even dedicated a song to her, "No Letters From Home" (1871), a plea for more letters from the Mitchell family to remedy the loneliness eclipsing him.
+Being nearly double her age, he knew this relationship stood no chance at being fulfilled; in fact, she got married in 1877.
 Upon hearing of Susie's intentions to wed, Work thought it best to close off the correspondence and thereafter only wrote terse, stilted notes on occasion.
 One of his final long letters reads:

-"There is certainly a mysterious chord connecting us, and, having lasted so long, it will probably never be entirely severed. … Of all motives that serve as main-springs for human action, the love of a woman has ever been with me the strongest—by far the strongest.
+There is certainly a mysterious chord connecting us, and, having lasted so long, it will probably never be entirely severed. ...
+Of all motives that serve as main-springs for human action, the love of a woman has ever been with me the strongest—by far the strongest.
 Under such influence, but rarely otherwise, I can do my best!
-Oh! how differently I might have been situated to-day, had such an influence, like a beacon light, shone strongly and steadily on all the years of my manhood!"
+Oh! how differently I might have been situated to-day, had such an influence, like a beacon light, shone strongly and steadily on all the years of my manhood!